 We recommend that you always clean your mustache before trimming.
 This will help rid your mustache of all dirt and debris that may have gotten left behind.
 Mot only that, but washing your mustache will help soften the hair follicles, making them easier to cut.

 Using a comb when trimming your mustache is an absolute must.
 For one, it helps straighten out the hairs make it a lot easier to cut.
 Combing in a downward direction helps stray hairs and split end stay in place.
 In short, combing allows you to see the length of the hairs better, giving you a better direction of where to cut and where not to.

-Pro Tip: Quality of your comb matter.
+Pro Tip: Quality of your comb matters.
 Cheaper combs are made of lower quality plastics and presses, which could spell big trouble for your hair.
 Cheaper combs are more likely to pull, cut, and tear on your hairs while grooming due to unfilled jagged edges during the manufacturing process.

 We recommend investing in a quality comb made out of wood or other natural materials.

 Start by trimming the hairs closest to your upper lip first.
 Start with the outside edges and work your way to the center of your lips.
 Follow the line of your upper lip, making small cuts along the way until you get your desired length.
 Don’t leave to much spacing between the cuts.

 Pro Tip: When cutting your facial hair, always do it dry.
 Wet hair can make the mustache appear longer than it is without even realizing it.
 You don’t want to end up cutting off more than you were supposed to.